dnarayanan/powderday/docs/parameters_description.rst

       Abundances from Gutkin (2016) and PARSEC metallicity (Bressan+2012) based on Grevesse+Sauvel (1998) and Caffau+2011

+    :direct:
+      Abundances are taken directly from the simulation if possible.
+Defaults to using "dopita" if there is an error.

    This is used only when add_neb_emission = True and use_cloudy_tables = True.
 (Default: dopita)

 :use_Q: